 If you are printing on a small or medium-sized surface, like a business card, then we recommend you don’t make it smaller than 2 x 2 cm (0.8 x 0.8 in), because less than that would make it unscannable or worse, unnoticeable.
 Now, how big?
 Well, how big do you want to go?
 The sky's the limit here.
 Do you want to be conservative and simply add it to a standard sized business card or do you want to challenge the concept of “standard business cards” by turning it into a poster?
 Either way, we have you covered no matter what size you want to go with, visit our Printing QR Codes page to get more tips and tricks.

-Easy, first go to our QR Code Generator page to create and design your business card QR Code, then make sure to test it on several scanning apps to make sure everything is as it should, then download your QR Code as a JPG, PNG, SVG, EPS, or download it in high-resolution pixel- or vector-based formats that are suitable for all print options.
+First, go to our QR Code Generator page to create and design your business card QR Code, then make sure to test it on several scanning apps to make sure everything is as it should, then download your QR Code as a JPG, PNG, SVG, EPS that are suitable for all print options.
 Easy, right?